hubertrykala93/hubertrykala93/README.md

 </p>

 # 🤔 About
-- 🔭 I’m currently working on **developing passions and skills in programming in Python language.**
+- 🔭 I am currently developing my passions and skills in Python programming and working with frameworks like Django and Django Rest Framework.**

 - 🌱 I’m currently learning **coding in Python, building web applications and data analysis.**